Svetlana Boginskaya: Early life

 Boginskaya was born in Minsk, Belarus on February 9, 1973.
+Her mother worked as a caster, and her father was a joiner; she also has an older brother, and the family kept a pet tortoise.
 She practiced figure skating before beginning gymnastics at age six, after seeing Nadia Comăneci compete at the Olympics.
 Two years later, she moved to Moscow to train full-time at the Round Lake Gymnastics Center, where she trained with Lyubov Miromanova.
+As a teenager, she was fond of small dolls, with which she acted out gymnastics skills.

 Gymnastics career

-Boginskaya became a member of the Soviet national team at age 14.
-She competed internationally for the first time at the 1987 World Championships, where she placed third on balance beam; the team placed second.
-She went on to compete in the 1988 Olympic Games in Seoul, South Korea, where she won four medals: gold in the team competition, gold on vault, silver on floor, and bronze in the individual all-around.
+Boginskaya won two international meets in Hungary and Japan in 1984, and she won the 1986 European Junior Championships.
+She competed internationally as a senior for the first time at the 1987 World Championships, where she placed third on balance beam; the team placed second.She went on to compete in the 1988 Olympic Games in Seoul, South Korea, where she won four medals: gold in the team competition, gold on vault, silver on floor, and bronze in the individual all-around.
+Boginskaya's floor exercise routine that season was set to a special arrangement of Carmen.

 Three days after the Olympics, Boginskaya's longtime coach, Lyubov Miromanova, died by suicide.
 Miromanova had been a surrogate mother to Boginskaya, coaching and caring for her after she moved from Minsk to train full-time in Moscow.

-After Miromanova's death, Boginskaya began training with Tatiana Grosovivich.
-Under Grosovivich's tutelage, Boginskaya competed at the 1989 European Women's Artistic Gymnastics Championships, where she received gold in all-round, vault, and floor.
-Later that year, she placed first in all-around, floor, and team events at the 1989 World Artistic Gymnastics Championships, eventually dedicating her performance to her late mentor.
+After Miromanova's death, Boginskaya initially ceased training, then began again first on her own and then under Ludmila Popkovich, whose coaching style involved much more freedom of choice in how to train, which led to conflicts between the two at first.
+Boginskaya competed at the 1989 European Women's Artistic Gymnastics Championships, where she received gold in all-around, vault, and floor.
+Later that year, she placed first in all-around, floor, and team events at the 1989 World Artistic Gymnastics Championships.
+Shortly before the Championships, she and Popkovich had a disagreement, and she described herself as competing "practically without a coach" and feeling lonely while accepting her medals.
+Her floor routine was set to music by Italian pop singer Raffaella Carrà.

-The following year, Boginskaya became the fourth woman to win the gold medal in every individual event at the European Championships.
+The following year, Boginskaya became the third woman to win the gold medal in every individual event at the European Championships.
+She earned the only perfect 10 of the all-around competition on her vault.
 She also competed at the FIG World Cup, where she placed first on floor.

 In 1991, Boginskaya won gold at the World Championships on beam and silver in the all-around; the team won gold.